rodrigc/neovim-setup/README.md

 2. Copy the .config/nvim directory from this repository to $HOME/.config/nvim directory on your system.

+## Fonts

+On macOS:

+1.  `brew install homebrew/cask-fonts/font-hack-nerd-font`
+2. In iTerm2, `Preferences -> Text -> Use a different font for non-ASCII text -> Hack Nerd Font Mono`

 ## Further resources
 * [Desktop and editor setup for Rust development](https://www.youtube.com/watch?v=ycMiMDHopNc)
 * [Neovim and Rust](https://sharksforarms.dev/posts/neovim-rust/)